 How do I know where to report for my exam?

-All students taking an AP Exam will be required to attend an AP Pre-Administration session in April.
+All students taking an AP Exam will be required to attend an AP Pre-Administration session on April 16, 2018.
 Room assignments and further details will be given out during these sessions.

 When do I need to report to the testing room?

 Afternoon exam: 11:30 sharp